 Sip a pisco sour or two, but don’t forget to head back to the airport with plenty of time before your flight.

-WiFi is only free for 30 minutes per device, so browse wisely.
+WiFi is only free for 1 hour (from the time you log-in, you can not save time for later use) per device, so browse wisely.
 Pay to upgrade for additional access.

 Airport staff tolerate overnight campers because many international flights arrive late and domestic flights take off in the early morning.
 Areas inside Security tend to be more comfortable, with plenty of benches.
 You may have to stay pre-Security until your departure time gets closer, so head to the food court where many travellers spread out on the floor.
 The Starbucks here is reportedly the most comfortable, with padded benches and better WiFi.
 Wherever you are, plan on bright lights and non-stop announcements.
 Rather a proper hotel room?
 One hotel is located directly across from the terminal, with day rooms and spa packages available.
 Other hotels are nearby, though free shuttles aren’t common.
 See our Lima Airport Guide for details and locations.